Redstone Pilot Grant

 Co-I: Kuan-Lung Daniel Chen, Assistant Research Professor and Associate Director, CCR Research, Global Health, GWSPH

-Devin LaPolt, PhD, and collaborators (Institute for Food Safety & Nutrition Security)
+Devin LaPolt, Postdoctoral Associate, Institute for Food Safety & Nutrition Security, GWSPH.

 Project title: The Role of Climate Change on Diarrheal Disease Variability in Vulnerable Populations in Ethiopia